-Potentially Significant Impact Potentially Significant Unless Mitigation Incorporated Less Than Significant Impact No Impact N2 Proper training will be provided to all employees to ensure facility operations are conducted in a manner that minimizes noise impacts.
-N3 Hearing protection for personnel is provided to equipme noise levels from operations, in compliance with OSHA is maintained to operate in a clean, quiet and safe manne .
-Equipmer b.
-Exposure of persons to or generation of excessive ground borne vibration or ground borne noise levels?
-X A substantial increase in ambient noise levels is not anticipated as a result o of the propos sed project. e.
-For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project are to excessive noise levels?
-X The project is not located in an airport land use area. f.
-For a project within the vicinity of a private airstrip, would the project expose people residing or working in the project area to excessive noise levels?
-X The project is not located within the vicinity of a private air strip p.
-3.12 POPULATION AND HOUSING Would the project: a.
-Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)?
-X The increase in permitted tonnage will create approximately 5 ne a less than significant population growth in the area as the facili b.
-Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere?
-X
+Potentially Potentially Less Than No Impact

+Significant Significant Significant -

+Impact Unless Impact

+- Mitigation -

+Incorporated

+- N2 Proper training will be provided to all employees to ensure facility operations are conducted in a manner that minimizes noise impacts. - N3 Hearing protection for personnel is provided to equipment operators and others subject to excessive noise levels from operations, in compliance with OSHA.
+Equipment meets OSHA requirements and is maintained to operate in a clean, quiet and safe manner.

+b.
+Exposure of persons to or generation of excessive ground Х borne vibration or ground borne noise levels?

+A substantial increase in ambient noise levels is not anticipated as a result of the proposed project.

+e.
+For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project are to excessive Х noise levels?

+The project is not located in an airport land use area.

+f.
+For a project within the vicinity of a private airstrip, would the project expose people residing or working in the project Х area to excessive noise levels?

+The project is not located within the vicinity of a private air strip.

+3.12 POPULATION AND HOUSING

+a.
+Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of Х roads or other infrastructure)?

+The increase in permitted tonnage will create approximately 5 new jobs; however, these new jobs will induce a less than significant population growth in the area as the facility hires people from the local community.

+b.
+Displace substantial numbers of existing housing, necessitating the construction of replacement housing Х elsewhere?